 New Zealand is a member of the AFCI.

-The Fund provides:
+The grant provides:

 Guidance notes are available to help producers assess the significant New Zealand content in their screen production to ascertain if it may be eligible for a SPIF grant.